Finite temperature quantum condensations in the space of states: a new perspective for quantum annealing

-where $K$ and $V$ are two noncommuting dimensionless Hermitian operators, and $\Gamma$ and $J$ parameters with energy dimensions.
-Representing $H$ in the eigenbasis of $V$, it is natural to call $V$ potential operator, $K$ hopping operator, $\Gamma$ hopping parameter and $J$ potential strength.
+where $K$ and $V$ are two noncommuting dimensionless Hermitian operators, and $\Gamma$ and $J$ are parameters with energy dimensions.
+Representing $H$ in the eigenbasis of $V$, it is natural to call $V$ the potential operator, $K$ the hopping operator, $\Gamma$ the hopping parameter and $J$ the potential strength.
 We will use, equivalently, $\Gamma$ or $J$ as the control parameter of the supposed QPT.
 Since phase transitions occur in the thermodynamic limit (TDL), we need a fair competition between $K$ and $V$ in this limit.
-By this we mean that, supposing that $H$ describes a system of $N$ particles, the eigenvalues of $K$ and $V$ both scale linearly with $N$.
-An important family of models to bear in mind is a collection of $N$ qubits (spins).
-For these systems, the space of states $\mathcal{H}$ can be identified with the space spanned by the $M=2^N$ spin states indicated by $\ket{\bm{n}} = \ket{n_1} \ket{n_2} \dots \ket{n_N}$, where $\ket{n_i}=\ket{\pm}$ is an eigenstate of the Pauli matrix $\sigma^z_i$ relative to the qubit $i=1,\dots,N$.
-The potential $V$ is a diagonal operator in the states $\ket{\bm{n}}$, namely, $V=\sum_{\bm{n}} V_{\bm{n}} \ket{\bm{n}}\bra{\bm{n}}$.
-The hopping operator ${K}$ is chosen as the sum of single-flip operators $ {K}= - \sum_{i=1}^N \sigma^x_i$.
-A simple yet non trivial example of this family of systems is the Grover Hamiltonian, emulating a benchmark model for quantum search~\cite{Grover,Farhi.Gutmann,Roland.Cerf,Jorg:2008,Jorg:2010}, in which $V_{\bm{n}}=-J N \delta_{\bm{n},\bm{n}_1}$, $J>0$, and $\bm{n}_1$ represents the target of a totally unstructured (worst case scenario) search~\cite{structured_searches}.
+By this we mean that, supposing that $H$ describes a system of $N$ particles or spins, the eigenvalues of $K$ and $V$ both scale linearly with $N$.